-What an exciting time it has been!
-From our first book drive and fund raiser in 1984, to the College Fund becoming one of the most successful Indian education fundraising organizations in the country.
-The College Fund has grown from 6 Tribal colleges in the early 70’s to 37 today.
-AICF has helped raise funds for building development, doubling the dreamed of endowment and we are proud to say has educated over 100,000 students to date.
-But it couldn’t have happened without the help of our friends, allies, mentors, teachers, educators and especially our students.
+It was an exciting time that included their first book drive and the AICF’s annual fundraiser.
+Since 1984, the College Fund has become one of the most successful Indian education fundraising organizations in the country.
+The College Fund has grown from six tribal colleges in the early ’70s to thirty-seven and has educated over 100,000 students.

-With help from the College Fund, AICF’s students are bringing their education back to their communities by offering examples of their own personal, emotional and educational growth.
+With help from the College Fund, AICF’s students are bringing their education back to their communities by offering examples of their personal, emotional, and educational growth.

-Tada has overcome many obstacles including addiction and homelessness, to become one of AICF’s most promising scholars.
-With the support of her college, Oglala Lakota and through scholarships from the American Indian College Fund, Tada has gained a lifetime of exceptional experiences in a few short years.
+Tada has overcome many obstacles, including addiction and homelessness, to become one of AICF’s most promising scholars.
+With the support of her college, Oglala Lakota, and of scholarships from the American Indian College Fund, Tada has gained a lifetime of exceptional experiences in a few short years.

-Tada was selected Tribal College Student Representative, and has been informing Capitol Hill of the importance of Higher Education in Tribal communities for three years.
-She completed a 2017 summer internship program at the National Institute of Health, in National Human Genome Research.
-This past October, Tada was selected by the British Council to participate in the Future Leaders Connect program to tackle global issues along with 49 other participants from across the world.
-By incorporating her research on the genetic health of bison on the Pine Ridge reservation, Tada is addressing her policy issues which are food sovereignty concerns in tribal communities.
+Tada was serving as a Tribal College Student Representative in Spring of 2018 and has been informing Capitol Hill of the importance of Higher Education in Tribal communities for three years.
+She completed a 2017 summer internship program at the National Institute of Health in National Human Genome Research.
+This past October, Tada was selected by the British Council to participate in the Future Leaders Connect program to tackle global issues alongside 49 other participants from around the world.
+By incorporating her research on the genetic health of bison in the Pine Ridge reservation, Tada addresses her policy issues: the food sovereignty concerns in tribal communities.

 When asked what inspires her, Tada says “Your history does not define your destiny.”